vuejs/vuex/docs/en/state.md

 Using read-only computed properties has another benefit in that it helps emphasizing the rule that **components should never directly mutate Vuex state**.
 Because we want every state mutation to be explicit and trackable, all vuex state mutations must be conducted inside vuex mutation handlers.

+To help enforce this rule, when in [Debug Mode](debug.md), if Vuex state is mutated outside of mutation handlers, Vuex will throw an error.

-With this rule enforced, our Vue components now hold a lot less responsibility: they connect to Vuex state via read-only computed properties, and the only way for them to affect Vuex state is by calling **actions**, which in turn trigger **mutations**.
+With this rule in place, our Vue components now hold a lot less responsibility: they connect to Vuex state via read-only computed properties, and the only way for them to affect Vuex state is by calling **actions**, which in turn trigger **mutations**.
 They can still possess and operate on their local state if necessary, but we no longer put any data-fetching or global-state-mutating logic inside individual components.